My cozy winter blankets in overlay mosaic crochet

 Winter Wonderland – My colours part 6

-Part 6 is the final part of the Winter Wonderland Cal, the instructions for the border.
+Part 6 is the final part of the Winter Wonderland CAL and includes the instructions for the border.

-It is a double border that will hide all the yarn ends.
+As usual, the border will be a double border to hide all the yarn ends.

 Have fun with this last section of this beautiful pattern 💕